Toni Braxton

-Toni Michele Braxton (born October 7, 1967) is an American R&B singer, songwriter, actress and television personality.
+Toni Michele Braxton (born October 7, 1967) is an American singer, songwriter, actress and television personality.
 She has sold over 70 million records worldwide and is one of the best-selling female artists in history.
 Braxton has won seven Grammy Awards, nine Billboard Music Awards, seven American Music Awards, and numerous other accolades.
 In 2011, Braxton was inducted into the Georgia Music Hall of Fame.
-In 2017 she was honored with the Legend Award at the Soul Train Music Awards.
+In 2017, she was honored with the Legend Award at the Soul Train Music Awards.

-In the late 1980s, Braxton began performing with her sisters in a music group known as The Braxtons; the group was signed to Arista Records.
+In the late 1980s, Braxton began performing with her sisters in the R&B group the Braxtons; the group was signed to Arista Records.
 After attracting the attention of producers Antonio "L.A."
-Reid and Kenneth "Babyface" Edmonds and being signed to LaFace Records, Braxton released her self-titled debut studio album in 1993.
-The album reached number one on the Billboard 200 chart and sold 10 million copies worldwide.
-In addition, the singles "Another Sad Love Song" and "Breathe Again" became international successes.
-The album brought Braxton three Grammy Awards, including the Grammy for Best New Artist.
+Reid and Kenneth "Babyface" Edmonds, she signed with their label LaFace Records as a solo artist to release her self-titled debut studio album (1993).
+The album reached number one on the Billboard 200 chart, sold 10 million copies worldwide, and spawned the international hit singles "Another Sad Love Song" and "Breathe Again".
+Also a critical success, the album yielded Braxton three Grammy Awards, including for Best New Artist.

-Braxton experienced continued success with the albums Secrets (1996), which included the U.S. #1 hit singles "You're Makin' Me High/Let It Flow" and "Un-Break My Heart"; and The Heat (2000), which opened at #2 on the Billboard 200 and included the U.S. #2 hit single "He Wasn't Man Enough".
-Braxton's subsequent studio albums, More Than a Woman (2002), Libra (2005) and Pulse (2010), were released amid contractual disputes and health issues.
-In 2014, Braxton and longtime collaborator Babyface released a duet album entitled Love, Marriage & Divorce that earned the duo a Grammy Award for Best R&B Album in 2015.
-Further label changes saw the release of Sex & Cigarettes (2018) under Def Jam/Universal and Spell My Name (2020) under Island.
+Braxton experienced continued success with the albums Secrets (1996) — which included the Billboard Hot 100-number one singles "You're Makin' Me High/Let It Flow" and "Un-Break My Heart" — and The Heat (2000), which debuted at number two on the Billboard 200 and spawned the top two single "He Wasn't Man Enough".
+Braxton's subsequent studio albums, Snowflakes (2001), More Than a Woman (2002), Libra (2005) and Pulse (2010), were released amid contractual disputes and health issues.
+In 2014, Braxton and former label boss Babyface released the duet album Love, Marriage & Divorce (2014), which won Best R&B Album at the 57th Annual Grammy Awards.
+Further label changes saw the release of Sex & Cigarettes (2018) under Def Jam Recordings and Spell My Name (2020) under Island.